End of Tenancy Cleaning Guide: Property Condition Issues

 If needed, it’s definitely worth splashing out on a carpet cleaning service – whether you’re a tenant or landlord – especially at the end of the tenancy.
 Clean carpets will help landlords to impress prospective tenants during viewings, and help tenants recoup their deposit.

-• Carpers, by nature, are usually one of the biggest victims of wear and tear.
+• Carpets, by nature, are usually one of the biggest victims of wear and tear.
 So before splashing out on a carpet cleaning service, determine whether it makes more sense to completely replace the carpets or clean them.
 There’s no point trying to polish a turd.

 • As mentioned, tenants are expected to return the property in the same condition as they received it (minus wear and tear), so if the carpets were clean at the start of the tenancy, they should be returned just as clean.